Haivision/srt/docs/API-functions.md

 very moment, the Key Material processing will happen against this already set passphrase, after the callback function is finished.

-The callback function shall return true, if the connection is to be accepted.
+The callback function shall return 0, if the connection is to be accepted.
-If you return false, **or** if the function throws an exception, this will be understood as a request to reject the incoming connection - in which case the about-to-be-accepted socket will be silently deleted and `srt_accept` will not report it.
+If you return -1, **or** if the function throws an exception, this will be understood as a request to reject the incoming connection - in which case the about-to-be-accepted socket will be silently deleted and `srt_accept` will not report it.
+Note that in case of non-blocking mode the epoll bits for read-ready on the listener socket will not be set if the connection is rejected, including when rejected from this user function.

 **IMPORTANT**: This function is called in the receiver worker thread, which means that it must do its checks and operations as quickly as possible and keep